cbio-lab/ParkRNASeq/README.md

-# ParkRNASeq – Differential expression and PPI networks
+# Differential expression and PPI networks

 Transcriptomic analysis of iPSC-derived dopaminergic neurons in hereditary Parkinson's disease (LRRK2 and Parkin mutations).